Kentucky Mule (Bourbon Whiskey Mule)

 This little trip inspired me to come home and start using bourbon in more cocktails.
 While I have a personal rule that I won’t try a mint julep until I attend the Kentucky Derby, I have no such rule about bourbon mules!

-While the season for strawberry mules with fresh local berries is over, and I’m not quite ready to dive back into caramel apple mules or cranberry rosemary cocktails, this Kentucky mule recipe is perfect pretty much all year ’round.
+While the seasons for strawberry mules with fresh local berries, and grapefruit mule with winter citrus are over, and I’m not quite ready to dive back into caramel apple mules or cranberry rosemary cocktails, this Kentucky mule recipe is perfect pretty much all year ’round.

 What’s in this whiskey mule recipe?